samprakash1410/pychram/notes.md

  private attribute:
   encapsulation is a key principle of object-oriented programming (OOP), allowing you to restrict access to certain attributes or methods within a class.

+lambda functions:
+ a lambda function is an anonymos fucntion defined without a name and without using a def keyword,lambda function can take any number of arguments but can only have one experssion.